baigel2/people/content/en/post/poc.md

 adnan This post is a guide on how to display a Table of Contents in the sidebar.

-this is going to be a paragraph. perhaps that is what it does not like.this is going to be a paragraph. perhaps that is what it does not like.this is going to be a paragraph. perhaps that is what it does not like.this is going to be a paragraph. perhaps that is what it does not like.this is going to be a paragraph. perhaps that is what it does not like.this is going to be a paragraph. perhaps that is what it does not like.

 It probably goes without saying, but the TOC is navigable.